 1994 Yonsei Special Award for the Freshman in Matriculation, Yonsei University, Seoul, Korea

-My research group, Biomimetic MicroEngineering (BioME) laboratory, has focused on innovating bioinspired engineering principles to uncover the fundamental mechanism in human health and diseases.
+The Biomimetic MicroEngineering (BioME) laboratory has focused on innovating bioinspired engineering principles to uncover the fundamental mechanism in human health and diseases.
 The human Organ-on-a-Chip, also known as the Microphysiological System (MPS), has emerged as an alternative experimental model to accurately recapitulate the host-microbiome ecosystem and predict human physiological responses.
 We have created novel biomimicry to reconstitute the three-dimensional (3D) physical structure, physiological functions, and dynamic biomechanics of the living human gut.

 View publications for Hyun Jung Kim, PhD